pingcap/docs/tikv-configuration-file.md

 ### `linux-user`

-+ Allows TiKV to run the HDFS shell command under this linux user.
++ Specifies the Linux user with which TiKV runs HDFS shell commands.
 + If this configuration item is not set, TiKV uses the current linux user.
 + Default value: `""`